matbo87/snes9x_3ds/readme.md

 ## Change History

-v1.40 **(unofficial!)**
+v1.40 **(unofficial)**

 - Added Swap Game Screen option
 - Added switch controller option like in official Virtual Console (SF2 "Training Mode", Konami cheat, ...)
-- Custom second screen image and border for every game
+- Custom second screen image and border for every game (thanks to ramzinouri and Asdolo)
 - Game Info option for second screen
 - Provide more Hotkeys (Quick Save/Load, Swap Controllers)
 - Disable Analog to Digital Type option which allows you to use circle pad for hotkeys as well
 - All game related files like cheats or save states are now in a single folder (folder name = rom name)
-- Screenshots are now in PNG format
+- Screenshots are now in PNG format (thanks to ramzinouri)
-- Removed BlargSNES DSP Core, update dsp-1
+- Removed BlargSNES DSP Core, updated dsp-1, added dsp-2 -3 and -4 (thanks to ramzinouri)

 v1.30